 Home security monitoring is a more important issue than many homeowners recognize.
 Ultimately, a security system left completely unmonitored does little more than make noise when it’s triggered.
 That is not necessarily a bad thing.
 A smoke alarm making noise tells you to get out of the house.
 But in terms of home burglary, monitoring is much more effective than noise alone.

 Here is what you need to consider: do you want to self-monitor or are you willing to pay for professional monitoring?
 Self-monitoring is exactly what its name implies.
 You set up your security system to send alerts to your phone and/or email whenever the system detects something amiss.
 You respond accordingly.

 Professional monitoring involves trained personnel at a remote monitoring center always at the ready should your system trigger an alarm.
 Vivint is one example of a company offering professional monitoring services.
 When your home is monitored professionally, you can still have alerts sent to you.
 But you can also just forget about monitoring completely and let the service provider take care of everything.

 5. Home Automation Plans

-These days, companies are more likely to combine security with home automation than sell the two concepts separately.
+These days, companies like estate security management are more likely to combine security with home automation than sell the two concepts separately.
 The reasoning is simple: home security and automation are gradually becoming intrinsically linked through shared technologies and devices.